The Once and Future Tabernacle

-Will I go back into the wilderness with the same vague notion that being “spiritual” is enough to conquer the tectonic shifts happening now?
+Will I go back into the wilderness with the same vague notion that being “spiritual” is enough to conquer the tectonic shifts happening out there now?

 Or will I go back into the world with “a cause, principle, or system of beliefs held to with ardor and faith”?

-- And what will you do from that ardor and faith?
+- What will you do from that ardor and faith?

 - What will your tabernacle look like?